paulshuker/coppafisher/docs/diagnostics.md

 ### Raw images

-Raw images for particular tiles, round, and channels can be viewed with access to `nb.file_names.input_dir`:
+Raw images for particular tiles, round, and channels can be viewed with access to `input_dir` given in the config file:

 ```python
 from coppafish import Notebook, plot